Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 Baking times and temperatures: Important: READ THIS!

-- Check internal temperature; when the beef reaches ten degrees below desired degree of doneness (rare, medium, etc.), remove from oven and tent with foil.
+- Check internal temperature at 10-minute intervals; when the beef reaches ten degrees below desired degree of doneness (rare, medium, etc.), remove from oven and tent with foil.

 - Slice in 1"-inch increments and serve

 The perfect beef tenderloin recipe is not exact because ovens are different and every tenderloin is different.
-I strongly recommend you check the internal temperature after 20-minutes.
+I strongly recommend you check the internal temperature every 10 minutes.

 Tenderloins generally come in different grades: Prime, Choice and Select.
 These grades are based on the degree of marbling: